avinashpandey404/AWS/VPC/README.md

 ![Workflow](https://github.com/avinashpandey404/AWS/blob/main/VPC/AWS%20VPC%20Peering%20work%20flow.png?raw=true)
 # 🧠 Key Concepts
+🎯 Interview Answer (Top Level)

+👉 “What is pcx in AWS?”
 ## 🔹 What is VPC?
+pcx is the identifier of a VPC Peering connection, used in route tables to direct traffic between two peered VPCs.

 A **Virtual Private Cloud (VPC)** is your private network in AWS.